syzygy21/Medical_Challeneg_Screening/README.md

 ## Reasoning for using the ROUGE L Metric for Evaluation and Early Stopping

-ROUGE L looks at the losngest common subsequence between the generation and the ground truth.
-This effectively evaluates the sequential nature of the medical answer that is generated which can force the model to adapt to a generation style to produce outputs that have the same flow as that of the answers in the dataset.
-This is crucial as for a sensitive task like medical Q and A as the answers are supposed to be generated in a manner that is easy to read and understand making it easier for the uder to grasp the information.
-This makes the model follow the flow of the answers in training dataset more closely and a good dataset can be further very helpful in this scenario.
+ROUGE-L looks at the longest common subsequence between the generation and the ground truth.
+This effectively evaluates the sequential nature of the medical answer that is generated, which can force the model to adapt to a generation style that produces outputs with the same flow as the answers in the dataset.
+This is crucial for a sensitive task like medical Q&A, as the answers are expected to be generated in a manner that is easy to read and understand, making it easier for the user to grasp the information.
+This encourages the model to follow the flow of the answers in the training dataset more closely, and a good dataset can be particularly helpful in this scenario.

 # Model Selection